Racing shell: Storage

 Racing boats are stored in boat houses.
 These are specially designed storage areas which usually consist of a long two-story building with a large door at one end which leads out to a pontoon or slipway on the river or lakeside.
 The boats are stored on racks (horizontal bars, usually metal) on the ground floor.
 Oars, riggers, and other equipment is stored around the boats, and there may be a workshop alongside or behind the storage areas.
 Boat houses are typically associated with rowing clubs and often include some social facilities on the upper floor: a cafe, bar, or gym, in addition to changing areas for the rowers.

+Manufacturers

+There are numerous companies worldwide producing a spectrum of boats for all levels of the sport including Empacher, Filippi, Hudson, Stämpfli, and Vespoli which are renowned racing shell manufacturers.

 Transportation

 Boats are conveyed to competitions on special trailers accommodating up to 20 boats.